-Color Combinations That Work In 2019 And Beyond!
+Color Combinations That Will Work In 2020 And Beyond!

 One of the first things you should do if you want to step up your creative game is to get confident about choosing color combinations.
 Knowing what colors go together is a skill in itself and it can have a positive impact on all areas of your life.